ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/content_model_dataprovider.md

 $catalogData = $catalogService->getDataProvider()->lookupByUrl($seoUrl, $languages);
 ```

-During **lookupByUrl** if the catalog element, which we are searching for, has location set to **invisible**, the application will throw **HiddenCatalogElementException**.
+During `lookupByUrl()`, if the catalog element you are searching for has Location set to `invisible`,
+the application throws a `HiddenCatalogElementException`.
 It is not possible to see hidden elements

 ## Configuration

-The data provider uses a configuration in order to limit the fetched CatalogElements.
+The data provider uses configuration to limit the fetched catalog elements.

-The following default setup filters eZ Platform content of type "ses\_category" for the navigation service (which uses this data provider to fetch the category objects).
-The sort order will be controlled by the Priority field and the publish date.
+The following default setup filters content of type `ses_category` for the navigation service
+(which uses this data provider to fetch the category objects).
+The sort order is controlled by the Priority field and the publish date.

-The second level key defines the scope, or "filterType", for which the specific filter definitions are valid.
-In this example it is "navigation", which is passed by the navigation service's fetch.
+The second level key defines the scope, or `filterType`, for which the specific filter definitions are valid.

-Example:
+In this example it is `navigation`, which is passed by the navigation service's fetch.

 ``` yaml
 silver_eshop.default.ez5_catalog_data_provider.filter: